ioccc-src/winner/bugs.md

 This program will very likely crash or break into tiny bits :-) if you feed it numbers with non-binary digits.

+There are also other cases where this can happen for instance using unsupported operators like `/`.
+To see what operators are supported check the source code.

 ## 1989 westley